programmingninjas/quectoLink/README.md

 ```bash
 cd quectolink
 ```

+3. Navigate to backend and modify .env file

-3. Build Docker images and start containers for all services:
+4. Build Docker images and start containers for all services:
 ```bash
 docker-compose up --build
 ```
-4. Access the application by visiting `http://localhost:3000` in your web browser.
+5. Access the application by visiting `http://localhost:3000` in your web browser.

 This approach streamlines the setup process by utilizing Docker Compose to handle the dependencies and configurations required to run QuectoLink.